Core Rules

 Special Advancement

 It is possible for your character to obtain new special abilities, similar to the ones that some backgrounds and kinds begin the game with.
-Special abilities are unique powers or capabilities that allow you to bend or break the rules of this game.
+Special abilities are unique powers or capabilities that allow you to bend or break the basic rules of this game.

 Rolling the Dice